 The last place the 64-year-old mayor’s phone signal was detected was around the Gilsangsa temple located in northern Seoul, Yonhap News Agency said.
 Some 770 police officers and rescue workers were searching for him in the area using drones and dogs.

-The city’s longest serving mayor, Park was often mentioned as a leading candidate to succeed current President Moon Jae-in in the 2022 presidential election.
+The city’s longest serving mayor and a member of the ruling Democratic Party of Korea, Park was often mentioned as a leading candidate to succeed current President Moon Jae-in in the 2022 presidential election.

 The former social activist and human rights lawyer has been mayor of Seoul since 2011 after being reelected twice in 2014 and 2018.
 Park has also been leading the country’s policies and measures against the coronavirus, emphasizing the importance of social distancing.